 © Getty Images

-- West is the only player to have ever won the Finals MVP award while playing for the losing team.
+- West was the only player to have ever won the Finals MVP award while playing for the losing team.
 This was in 1969.

 © Getty Images